freenas/freenas-docs/userguide/storage.rst

 current key may be compromised.
 This action also removes the current passphrase.

 **Add recovery key:** generates a new recovery key.
-This screen will prompt you to input the password used to access the %brand% administrative GUI and then to select the directory in which to save the key.
+This screen prompts for entry of the password used to access the %brand% administrative GUI and then to select the directory in which to save the key.
 Note that the recovery key is saved to the client system, not on the %brand% system.
 This recovery key can be used if the